Mr Haitham Khalil

-Mr Khalil graduated from Cairo University Medical School in 1995.
-Shortly after, he started his oncoplastic career in the National Cancer Institute of Cairo University (NCI), one of the most reputable cancer institutes in the Middle East.
-He spent 8 years at Cairo University where he obtained both a Masters (MSc) and Medical Doctorate (MD) degree.
-Following these achievements, Mr Khalil sought international experience in the UK where he spent three and a half years at the internationally recognised unit for breast, plastic and reconstruction at Kings College Hospital and St Thomas' Hospital, London, including a year of micro-vascular surgery senior fellowship.
+I attended Cairo University Medical School from 1995, spending nine years obtaining both a Masters (MSc) and Medical Doctorate (MD) degree.
+I spent over three years training for my fellowship at the internationally recognised unit for breast, plastic and reconstruction at King's College and St Thomas’ Hospital, London, including a year of microvascular surgery senior fellowship.

 Shortly after, I started my oncoplastic career in the National Cancer Institute (NCI Cairo University) and the Plastic and Reconstructive Surgery Department of Cairo University Hospitals, before being appointed as a Consultant Reconstructive Surgeon at Heart of England NHS Foundation trust in 2009.
 It was here I introduced the microvascular surgery for breast reconstruction.
 I was also the first to set up and perform the first free microvascular surgical procedure for breast reconstruction in 2015 at Spire Parkway.